-If you’re interested in one of the following GPSC Physician Practice Support modules being delivered locally, please contact your coordinator at firstname.lastname@example.org.
+If you’re interested in one of the following FPSC Physician Practice Support modules being delivered locally, please contact your coordinator at firstname.lastname@example.org.

 Child and Youth Mental Health

 Addresses how family physicians practices identify, assess, manage, and treat children and adolescents with mental health disorders.
 Practitioners will improve collaboration and knowledge with patients, families, pediatricians, mental health services, psychiatrists, and non-government agencies.